 Van Cam Pham, Ansgar Radermacher, Sebastien Gerard, Shuai Li

-CEA-List, Laboratory of Model-Driven Engineering for Embedded Systems (LISE) Gif-sur-Yvette, France
+CEA-LIST, Laboratory of Model-Driven Engineering for Embedded Systems (LISE) Gif-sur-Yvette, France

 Email: first-name.lastname@cea.fr

-Abstract—UML State Machines and composite structure (model) are efficient to design the behavior and structure, respectively, of event-driven architecture.
+Abstract—UML state machines and composite structure models are efficient to design the behavior and structure of event-driven architectures.
 In Model Driven En- gineering (MDE), code can be automatically generated from the models.
-Nevertheless, current MDE tools and approaches are not sufficient to describe and generate the fine-grained behavior.
+Nevertheless, current MDE tools and approaches are not sufficient to describe and generate the fine-grained behavior, from models described as composite structures with state machines.
 Many UML tools only produce skeleton code which is then fine-tuned by programmers.
-The modifications in code might violate the architecture correctness must be synchronized to the model to make architecture and code consistent.
-However, current approaches cannot handle the synchronization in this case because of the abstraction gap between architecture and code.
-This paper proposes a bidirectional mapping between code and architecture model specified by UML composite structure and State Machine diagrams.
-The proposed mapping is used as a means to a synchronization methodological pattern in our previous work, which allows concurrent modifications made in model and code, and keeps them synchronized.
+The modifications in code, which may violate the architecture correctness, must be synchronized to the model to make architecture and code consistent.
+However, current approaches cannot handle the synchronization in this case when there is a significant abstraction gap between architecture and code.
+This paper proposes to ease synchronization between model and code, through a bidirectional mapping between code and architecture models specified by UML composite structure and state machine diagrams.
+The proposed mapping is used as a means to a synchronization methodological pattern proposed in our previous work, which allows concurrent modifications made in model and code, and keeps them synchronized.
 We plan to evaluate different aspects of the approach.

 INTRODUCTION

 Unified Modeling Language (UML) has been widely used in Model-Driven Engineering (MDE) to describe architecture of complex systems [1].
 Event-driven architecture is useful for designing embedded systems [2].
-UML class, composite structure, and State Machine diagrams prove to well capture such architecture structure [3], [4].
+UML class, composite structure, and State Machine diagrams prove to be able to well capture such architecture structures [3], [4].
 Approaches have been proposed in the context of Model-Driven Engineering (MDE) to automatically translate the architecture represented by the UML diagrams into implementation [3], [4], [5].

-On the one hand, current UML tools and approaches are not sufficient to describe fine-grained behavior of the architecture using models.
+Current UML tools and approaches are not sufficient to exploit the fine-grained behavior of the architecture model.
 These tools only produce skeleton code [6], which must then be tailored by programmers for fine-grained code.
 Furthermore, there is perception gap between diagram- based and textual languages.
 While programmers prefer to use the more familiar combination of a programming language and Integrated Development Environment (IDE), software architects, working at higher levels of abstraction, tend to favor the use of modeling languages for describing the system architecture [7].
 The modifications of generated code might violate the architecture correctness, which is not easy to detect due to the lack of a bidirectional mapping between the architecture and code [8].

-On the other hand, in continuous development, the architects might change the architecture for new functionalities or re- quirements while the programmers might still tailor the current
+On the other hand, in continuous development, the architects might also change the architecture for new functionalities or re- quirements while the programmers might still tailor the current

 architecture.
 This results that the architecture model and code are concurrently modified.

-The modifications made in model and code muse be syn- chronized to make the architecture and code consistent.
+The modifications made in model and code must be syn- chronized to make the architecture and code consistent.
 How- ever, current UML tools and approaches cannot synchronize the modifications due to the lack of a bidirectional mapping between architecture model specified by the aforementioned diagrams and code.

 This paper describes an approach which enables the bidi- rectional mapping between architecture model and code.
 We argue that current programming language elements are at lower level of abstraction than software architectures.
 To establish a bidirectional mapping, XSeparation leverages the abstraction level of an object-oriented language by creating additional constructs for expressing architectural information.
-The estab- lished mapping is then combined with our synchronization methodological pattern presented in [7] for synchronization.
+The estab- lished mapping is then combined with our synchronization methodological pattern, presented in [7].